“Love this podcast! Best one out there for high-level industry trends and advice. Recommended!”

 You've got to think about that.
 And so, I think the underlying distributed ledger tech starts making those two fields much more reachable, in my opinion.

 DAVID: Sure.
-You're deploying a device that can connect to the Internet on every single square inch of humanity in the world, all of which are, then, are tech factors.
+You're deploying a device that can connect to the Internet on every single square inch of humanity in the world, all of which are, then, are threat vectors.

 You can quickly imagine how that could become a nightmare.